shallyyy/connectx/README.md

 Python RestAPI.py

-You should recieve a message stating it is listening on port 5000 and debugging mode is enabled.
+You should receive a message stating it is listening on port 5000 and debugging mode is enabled.

 ### Step 3 - Java
 Finally is running the Java Program.
 The IDE I used was IntelliJ.
 It is likely the simplest way to run the code, and to do so is by opening the connectx directory as a Java Project and clicking run on Main.
 I used Java 11 and Java 8 will not work.